 - Please do not think we are not interested in interviewing you because we did not send you an email before interview call day advising of our intention to call you.

 - If you are selected for an interview, we will spend a considerable amount of time finding out about you and how you might fit in with us.
 This might take place over more than one meeting.
-We will take that opportunity to show you around the firm, to introduce you to the lawyers and staff, and to answer whatever questions you need answered in order to make an informed decision about where you will begin your career.
+We will take that opportunity to show you around the firm, to introduce you to the lawyers and staff, and to answer whatever questions you need answering in order to make an informed decision about where you will begin your career.
 Accordingly, we do not offer firm tours, formal or informal, in advance of the interview process.

 - We do not host breakfasts, dinners, wine and cheeses, or other similar events during interview week.

-- During interview week, a candidate will not be preferred merely because they interviewed on Monday instead of Tuesday.
+- During the interview week, a candidate will not be preferred merely because they interviewed on Monday instead of Tuesday.
 However, we like to keep Wednesday open for second interviews.

 - If you do not secure a position after interview week has passed, please feel free to re-submit your application, either in that hiring cycle or in the cycle that follows.